siddhanth78/tex-nav/README.md

 # TEX-NAV Text Editor

-TEX-NAV is a text editor and file navigator built with Python and Tkinter.
+- TEX-NAV is a text editor and file navigator built with Python and Tkinter.
+- Made for Windows.

 ## Requirements